 To help promote the firm, I’ve written for and have been featured in publications such as Adweek, Graphic Design: USA, Art Direction, Creative New Jersey, Small Business Computing, and others.
 I’ve also done some speaking and conducted design seminars for a number of client and peer groups, including AT&T, Lucent Technologies, General Public Utilities, the International Association of Business Communicators, and the Art Directors’ Club of New Jersey.

 I am currently working on a series of acrylic paintings, constructions and installations that draw on my background as a designer and graphic communicator.
 My most recent solo show, Branches, was on view at Speakeasy Art in Boonton, New Jersey.
-I am currently exhibiting 4 pieces in Celebrating Women Through Art at the Zufall Health Center, Dover, NJ.
 My installation Hello Box is ongoing at The Gallery at 14 Maple in Morristown.
 I was recently in the group show Humor In Art at The Watchung Arts Center in Watchung, New Jersey.

 Three of my installations were part of the group exhibition Water, Water, Anywhere at the Therese A. Maloney Art Gallery, College of Saint Elizabeth in Morristown, NJ.
 The acrylic on velvet Miasma recently appeared in the group show Who We Are: Contemporary Portraits, also at the Maloney.
 Previously, the multimedia acrylic Dilo! was included in Pura Cuba, a group exhibition at the Perth Amboy (New Jersey) Arts Center.
 I’ve participated in numerous other group exhibitions, including several shows at the Blackwell Street Gallery in Dover, NJ.